Industry, energy and production

 Fluidized bed technology offers a particularly robust solution here: the fluidization of a particle bed creates intensive mixing, uniform temperatures and stable process conditions – even with widely varying input materials.
 This makes fluidized bed systems a proven technology for modern energy and industrial processes.

-Optimization of existing fluidized bed plants
+Optimization of existing fluidized bed systems

-- Improvement of process stability
+Improving process stability

-- Increasing energy efficiency
+Increasing energy efficiency

-- Reduction of emissions
+Reduction of emissions

-- Modernization of control and automation systems
+Modernization of control and automation systems

-- Adaptation to new fuels or operating conditions
+Adaptation to new fuels or operating conditions

 Our services

-The CONENGA Group supports industrial companies in the analysis, optimization, and further development of fluidized bed systems.
+The CONENGA Group supports industrial companies in the analysis, optimization and further development of fluidized bed systems.

 Our services:

-- Analysis of operation, efficiency, and emission behavior
+Analysis of operation, efficiency and emission behavior

-- Development of modern control and automation concepts
+Development of modern control and automation concepts

-- Optimization and conversion of existing plants
+Optimization and conversion of existing systems

-Our focus: stable processes, greater efficiency, and long-term operational reliability.
+Our focus: stable processes, greater efficiency and long-term operational reliability.

 Fluidized bed explained clearly